Tina Roth-Eisenberg

-Early life and education
+Biography

 Tina Roth Eisenberg was born and raised in Speicher, Switzerland.
-After Highschool in Trogen she studied communication design in Geneva, Switzerland and Munich, Germany and earned her degree in 1999.
+After highschool in Trogen she studied communication design in Geneva, Switzerland and Munich, Germany and earned her degree in 1999.

-Career

 In 1999, Tina Roth Eisenberg took an internship at a small design studio in New York City.
 After three months, she accepted an offer for a full-time job at the studio.
 Tina founded CreativeMornings, a monthly lecture series, in October 2008.
 The lecture series receives 100 to 500 attendees and extends to over 196 cities worldwide.
-In 2008, Roth-Eisenberg became a Design Director for Plumbdesign.
-During her time with the company, it changed its name to Thinkmap.
-Roth-Eisenberg branded the Visual Thesaurus, shaped the user interface of the app, made the first version of its website and worked on all of the marketing material.
+In 2008, Roth-Eisenberg became a Design Director for Plumbdesign (which became Thinkmap and was rebranded by Roth Eisenberg).
 She founded swissmiss, a design blog and studio, in 2005.
-Swissmiss was selected by The Times as one of the world's Top 50 design blogs.

 Roth-Eisenberg created TeuxDeux, a to-do app, with her studio mates Cameron Kozcon and Evan Haas.
 In 2008, Eisenberg opened Studiomates, a co-working space.
 She founded CreativeMornings, an international breakfast lecture series in 2008.
 Additionally, she is the founder and CEO of Tattly, a design temporary tattoo startup.
 Eisenberg was featured as a keynote speaker at South by Southwest (SXSW) in 2013 and at Adobe MAX in 2017.
 That year, GDUSA included her on its list of People To Watch.
 In 2014, Eisenberg served as mentor for Shopify’s Build a Business Competition.
 In April 2015, she opened Friends Work Here, a co-working space in Boerum Hill, Brooklyn.